secretflow/spu/docs/development/pipeline.rst

 1. Data providers use :ref:`SPU io <reference/py_api:Runtime IO>` module to encrypt input data.

-   * For SPU MPC backend, *encrypt* means split plaintext data into shares
+   * For SPU MPC backend, *encrypt* means to split plaintext data into shares.
-   * For floating point data, encoding to fixed-point is may also required.
+   * For floating point data, encoding to fixed-point may be also required.

 2. The encrypted data is send to :ref:`SPU runtime <reference/py_api:Runtime Setup>`.
 3. The output data is fetched *result owner*, and decrypted by the :ref:`SPU io <reference/py_api:Runtime IO>` module.